Geometric Bounds for Persistence: Introduction

 \end{restatable*}

-In the VR case, we define an analogous notion called {\em hyperconvexity deficiency}, $\hcdef(\X)$, which is the Hausdorff distance between the isometric copy of $\X$ to its tight span $\ts(\X)$ (\Cref{sec:VRextinction}).
+In the VR case, we define an analogous notion called {\em hyperconvexity deficiency}, $\hcdef(\X)$, which is the Hausdorff distance between the tight span $\ts(\X)$ (\Cref{sec:VRextinction}) and the isometric copy of $\X$ inside of it.
 We then show that a result analogous to the above theorem is also true in the VR-case~(\Cref{coro:abs-cont}).